ThomasByr/Phoenyx/README.md

 Obviously some distribution of python : ``python 3.9`` or above is required.

-You will also need ``pygame`` in order to use the Engine and ``numpy`` to use Vectors.
-Also if you are on Windows and numpy 1.19.4 happens not to work with the last Microsoft update, make sure to update the current distribution of numpy with ``pip install --upgrade numpy``.
+You will also need ``pygame`` in order to use the Renderer and ``numpy`` to use Vectors.
+To upgrade to a more recent version of any lib, run ``pip install --upgrade ...``.
+Requirements will automatically be met with pip when installing phoenyx.

 ## Licenses